 New-age bores and self-help gurus repeat that beauty comes from within.
 Well, when it comes to your hair, you should take them literally!
 You can transform dull, brittle hair by merely making some small changes in your eating habits.

-And by changing your diet to give your hair the nutrients and vitamins it needs, you will also improve the appearance of your skin and nails, so stick with me to discover the easiest way to look radiant and feel fantastic!
+By changing your diet to give your hair the nutrients and vitamins it needs, you will also improve the appearance of your skin and nails, so stick with me to discover the easiest way to look radiant and feel fantastic.

-Beans, like meat, fish and eggs, are rich in proteins so necessary for hair growth.
+Common beans are a staple food and the major source of iron for populations in Eastern Africa and Latin America.
+Beans, like meat, fish and eggs, are also rich in proteins so necessary for hair growth.

 Sorry, vegetarians and vegans.
 Nutritionists say that beef is packed with iron that oxygenates the blood and is vital for hair growth.
 It also contains zinc.
-Of course, there are other sources of iron you can choose.
+Of course, there are other sources of iron you can choose; beans for instance.

 It turns out your grandmother was right; bone broth is good for you!
 Bone broth contains collagen, a protein found in your skin and hair.
 It helps hair-growth by strengthening your mane.

 Salmon is high in omega 3 fatty acids, which not only benefit your heart health bit also helps your hair grow strong and shiny.
-It also contains biotin that protects you against hair loss.
+On top, it contains biotin that protects you against hair loss.

-Pumpkin seeds are packed with zinc, an essential nutrient for your strings.
+Seeds are extremely nutritious and great source of fiber.
+Pumpkin seeds, for example, are packed with zinc, an essential nutrient for your strings.
 Sunflower seeds contain high levels of vitamin E that protect your hair against damaging free radicals.